Business as usual: Killeen Mall for sale but still thriving

 Herald readers responded to last week’s story on Facebook with suggestions for the future of the property.

-A majority of local residents responded with the idea of tearing the building down in order to rebuild a more modern mall while creating jobs for the local economy.
+A majority of local residents suggested tearing the building down in order to rebuild a more modern mall while creating jobs for the local economy.

 And while many people turn to e-commerce for their shopping needs, other residents would like to see the next ownership invest in updating the mall as they still prefer to try on clothes and shoes before making a purchase.